tashramsden/SelectionBumblebees/README.md

 * [**make_heatmaps.R**](code/make_heatmaps.R)
   * Calculates dominant allele frequency at BayeScan and PCAdapt outlier SNPs.
 Plots a heatmap of dominant allele frequency at these outliers across the geographic locations, alongside a table of how many tests detected each outlier.

+## Thesis folder

+The LaTeX code files used to create my full report including supplementary material are available in the [thesis](thesis) folder, as well as the bibtex file (containing all citations, including the 58 used for gene annotation) and a bash script to compile the report.
+Figures for the report can be created using the code files above.

 ## Author